adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/07-seeds.md

 }
 ```

-The `developmentOnly` flag ensures that this file is never executed when `process.env.NODE_ENV = 'production'`.
+The `developmentOnly` flag ensures that this file is only executed when `process.env.NODE_ENV = 'development'`.

 ## Idempotent operations
 Unlike migrations, there is no tracking system in place for the database seeders.
 In other words, executing a seeder multiple times will perform the inserts multiple times as well.